BACK TO INDEX

 This paper studies monotone tridiagonal systems with negative feedback.
 These systems possess the Poincar{\'e}-Bendixson property, which implies that, if orbits are bounded, if there is a unique steady state and this unique equilibrium is asymptotically stable, and if one can rule out periodic orbits, then the steady state is globally asymptotically stable.
 Different approaches are discussed to rule out period orbits.
 One is based on direct linearization, while the other uses the theory of second additive compound matrices.
 Among the examples that will illustrate our main theoretical results is the classical Goldbeter model of circadian rhythms.

 4. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 Chemical networks with inflows and outflows: A positive linear differential inclusions approach.
 Biotechnology Progress, 25:632-642, 2009.
-[PDF] Keyword(s): biochemical networks, fluxes, differential inclusions, positive systems, Petri nets, persistence, switched systems.
+[PDF] Keyword(s): reaction networks, fluxes, differential inclusions, positive systems, Petri nets, persistence, switched systems.

 Abstract: